Top 6 Nutrition and Hydration Tips for High Altitude

 - Appetite is sometimes decreased

-Eating more calories can be helpful to aid your body in adapting to altitude and exercise.
+Eating more calories can help your body adapt to altitude and exercise.
 It can also help your immune system, which can be compromised at a higher altitude.

 Your body also needs more carbohydrates at high altitudes.
 Adrenaline, noradrenaline, and cortisol are all elevated with exercise at altitude.
 These hormones increase the use of carbohydrates for fuel.
 Carbohydrate is also your body’s preferred energy source, especially at high altitudes.